 Beware: Some contractors in Florida have been offering homeowners free roofs and offering to handle the insurance claim in exchange for signing what is called an Assignment of Benefits (AOB) contract.
-This may allow the contractor to charge high fees and sue your insurance company.
+This may allow the contractor to charge high fees and sue your insurance company when they refuse to pay.
 In Florida, it is against the law for contractors to file or negotiate an insurance claim and by signing an AOB contract you are giving up all your rights to the insurance claim.
 Do not lose control of your claim.
-Legislation to address this problem is pending.
-See this investigative report on Free Roof Offers in Florida.

 In the property insurance claim business many of the insured perils result in roof damage.
 This can be from windstorm (which includes hurricanes and tornadoes), hail, fire, explosions, sinkholes, and collapse to name a few.
 It is not uncommon for the roof to be breached by an insured peril, thus resulting in a variety of additional damages to the interior of the building, its equipment and contents.
 Failure of a roof's system can often result in a total loss to the interior building finishes as well as the contents.

 Each roof damage case comes with its own set of unique factual circumstances.
 In all cases your professional public adjuster at Tutwiler & Associates must consider:

 - Evidence of the insured peril that caused the damage

 - The age and condition of the roof

 - The type of roof system involved: asphalt shingle, built-up flat roof, ceramic or metal tile roof, sheet metal, reinforced thermoplastic membrane, spray polyurethane foam, etc.